 Adjust inventory and marketing strategies

-A very useful feature of sales invoices is the ability to pinpoint your most popular products and services.
+A valuable feature of sales invoices is the ability to pinpoint your most popular products and services.

 Stay on top of tax

-Maintaining an accurate record of your income and expenses is important for completing tax returns, but it may also come in handy in the event of an audit.
+Maintaining an accurate record of your income and expenses is important for tax purposes, but it may also come in handy in the event of an audit.

 Your sales invoices will act as proof of revenue and satisfy HM Revenue and Customs (HMRC).
-More information on meeting invoice requirements can be found on the GOV.UK invoicing page.
+For more information on meeting invoice requirements, visit the GOV.UK invoicing page.

 Steer clear of legal issues